 From this you can find out where your ancestor lived as well as with whom, you can also see if their siblings or parents lived.
 As a cross-reference, you can find the alternative street names on our street name pages.

 It is important to know your ancestors siblings as sometimes they can help you find your wayward great grandparent, especially if your great grandparent was oddly named.
 Which brings us on to the census.

 Both the 1901 & 1911 census freely available to use.
 It is a great loss to our heritage that the earlier census records were destroyed.
 The 1901 & 1911 census will tell you more than just who your family lived with but where they lived and their ages at the time.
 We have added a link to the 1911 census to each street in Limerick 1911 Census by Street

 Make sure you open the House & Building Return to see what kind of house they lived in, this can give you great insight into their level of income.
 You can also check the 1907 “Sale of Limerick” map to see how built up the area was that your family lived.

 Limerick Trade Directories

-Now that we have come onto income, in Limerick we are incredibly lucky that we have the trade directories available online.
-Many surprising trades have been recorded here.
+Now that we have come to employment, in Limerick is incredibly lucky that to have the trade directories available online.
+Many surprising trades are recorded

 A tip for using this is to put the surname first: as in “Brown John” with no comma into the name search field.
 Once you find where your ancestor worked it might be interesting to check if the Limerick Museum has any material relating to that company.